erivera3/wildfire-incident-response-system/README.md

 - No evacuation triggered (threshold not crossed)
 - Full readiness maintained
-- No reactive or delayed decisions required
+- No injuries or safety incidents
+- Controlled operation throughout incident

 ---